ShapeLayer/2020-game-dev-lecture-tasks/README.md

 This repository **was** archive of inter-school cooperation curriculum game development lecture tasks.
 But recently, I'm updating this project little by little to play with my friends.

 ## What the hell is this game?
-Maybe advance the "Roll a Ball" Game.
+Maybe advanced "Roll a Ball" Game.
 But players must jump up to a specific spot, and don't need to roll a ball.

 ## Run Game
 Because of copyright issues, I omitted BGM files.
 So, You must replace music files.